oracle-livelabs/apex/book-club-lab/4-creating-details-page/creating-book-details-page.md

 ## Task 3: Connect the Details Page to the Search Page
-To be able to view the details of any book you click on on the Movie Search page, you can link the Details page to the Search page like you did when setting up the Book Search page and Add Movie button.
+To be able to view the details of any book you click on on the Book Search page, you can link the Details page to the Search page.
 However, in order to get the details for the specific book you clicked on, you have to pass some data from the Search page to the Details page.

 1. Navigate to page **2: Book Search** by clicking the down arrow in the page navigation on the Page Designer toolbar.